violinist-dev/shechem/sites/all/modules/sweaver/README.txt

 The plugin creates a few configuration screens where you can configure the selectors, properties & types.

-2) Custom CSS
+2) Advanced
-Adds a tab on the front end to add custom CSS.
+Adds a tab on the front end to manage advanced settings.
+It is used to add custom css and list all modifications made through the editor.

 3) Manage styles
 Save, load and delete styles directly from the front end.